Rei-SwitchBot/faq/en-us/Hub 3.md

 - Tap "Displayed Info".
 - Enable "Weather Data".
-SwitchBot App -> Profile -> Manage Home -> Home where your Hub 3 is located -> Set up home location Once completed, the Hub 3 will show the weather forecast for the next 12 hours.
-The forecast updates twice a day—at midnight and noon—and includes weather conditions such as snow, rainy, overcast, cloudy, clear, light snow, and drizzle.
+SwitchBot App -> Profile -> Manage Home -> Home where your Hub 3 is located -> Set up home location

+Once completed, the Hub 3 display shows a 24-hour weather overview for the day.
+The weather forecast is updated hourly, with various weather conditions such as snow and rain indicated by icons, along with the day's high and low temperatures.

 ---